copsTvFan/cops-episode-guide/guide.md

 **Kansas City 13**

-- (MO -- 9:18 PM Vandalism Call) East Patrol Division -- Officer Eric
-  Dillenkoffer patrols an area loaded with drug disturbances and gang activity, it's going all the time, likes the action and always being busy, like the drug cases a lot.
-Officers respond to a shooting incident; help an animal-control officer capture a snake in a storage garage; arrest a man suspected of breaking into rental trucks.
-Man is suspected of breaking into rental trucks; snake in garage.
+- (Kansas City, MO -- 9:18 PM Vandalism Call) East Patrol Division -- Officer Eric Dillenkoffer patrols an area loaded with drug disturbances and gang activity, it's going all the time, likes the action and always being busy, like the drug cases a lot.
+A black male shames the window of a parked U-Haul truck and hides in bushes.
+Featuring Officer Anthony White.
+- (Kansas City, MO -- 11:50 PM Street Patrol) South Patrol Division.
+Officer Laura Huggins.
+Officer Darrin Walton.
+A snake is stuck on top of a storage garage door.
+There's another one in the garage as well.
+- (Kansas City, MO -- 11:27 PM Shots Fired) Officers Charles Huth and Michael Verhoff find a shot black male.
+Featuring Officer Jim Pott.

 ## CP-728